mosheor/Android-Project/README.md

 ---some work in the proj

+3.5 git status
 4. git add .
-5. git commit -m "comments"
+5. git commit -a -m "comments"
-6. git push -u origin master
+6. git push (-u origin master - ??)